GPlates/GPlates/doc-python-api/sample-code/pygplates_find_average_area_and_subducting_boundary_proportion_of_topologies.rst

     subduction_length_proportion = subduction_zone_length / resolved_topology.get_resolved_boundary().get_arc_length()

-The area is for a unit-length sphere so we must multiple by the Earth's radius squared (see :class:`Earth`).
+The area is for a unit-length sphere so we must multiple by the Earth's radius squared (see :class:`pygplates.Earth`).
 ::

     average_area_in_sq_kms = average_area * pygplates.Earth.mean_radius_in_kms * pygplates.Earth.mean_radius_in_kms